insin/newforms/docs/index.rst

      if (form.isValid()) {
        // form.cleanedData now contains validated input data, coerced to the
-       // appropriate JavaScript type by its Field.
+       // appropriate JavaScript type by the form's Fields.
      }
      else {
        // If the data wasn't valid, the forms's error object will be populated